waldur/waldur-helm/docs/postgres-backup-management.md

 ## PostgreSQL backup configuration
-There are three jobs for backups managemet:
+There are the following jobs for backups managemet:
 - CronJob for backups creation (running by a schedule `postgresBackup.schedule`)
-- Simple Job for backups creation (running before Waldur Helm release upgrade)
 - CronJob for backups rotation (running by a schedule `postgresBackup.rotationSchedule`)

 Backup configuration values (`postgresBackup` prefix):